Notes on the PSG Culture List

 4. Lowish humidity desirable (known to suffer in high humidity): Cuniculina insignis, Extatosoma, Anisomorpha (All Pseudophasmatinae).

 5. Moderate humidity generally acceptable.
 All other species.

 6. Different people have very differing opinions/experiences with Phyllium spp.

 7. To maintain proper air humidity in the cage spraying/misting in the corners, on the cage floor maybe needed, but not on the insects! - they obtain their water supply from the foodplants.
 For wet rain forest species a good layer of fresh potting compost may create perfect humidity so spraying is hardly necessary.

 New Cultures not yet on the List

-Please notify Ian and Mark Bushell and Judith Marshall if you have a species established in culture which is not on the list.
+Please notify Ian Bushell and Judith Marshall if you have a species established in culture which is not on the list.
 To try to avoid confusion between similar species, new cultures will be added to the list once specimens of adults and eggs have been provided for the NHM Collection for future reference.
 Identifications should be confirmed by a recognised authority.